st-sw/STC3117GenericDriver/README.md

 Compatible battery:
 ----------------
-Any single cell Lithium-Ion battery.
+Any single cell Lithium-Ion battery. <br />
-For multi-cells battery, the hardware implementation needs to be slightly changed.
+For multi-cells battery, the hardware implementation needs to be slightly changed. <br />
 Battery voltage max: Can monitor any battery from 2.7V to 4.5V.

 Links: